 I look after the communication between MED-EL Headquarters and our almost 40 MED-EL offices and care centers spread all around the world.
 Every day it’s a welcome challenge to work with different countries and cultures to raise the topic of hearing loss and ensure that MED-EL can reach and help as many patients as possible.
 But this is what I most love about my job: helping people to find a solution to improve their quality of life.

-Donna: Head of MED-EL Rehabilitation, from New Zealand
+Donna: Senior Rehabilitation Manager, from New Zealand

 Donna has a Master’s in Education of the Deaf, and Certification as a Listening and Spoken Language Specialist.
 Her work with MED-EL takes her to all corners of the globe, offering hands-on support to hearing professionals and MED-EL implant recipients.